The Best Day Hikes in Whistler: Trails You Can’t Miss

 Cheakamus River & Train Wreck Site

 The Cheakamus River & Train Wreck Site trail is so cool and you must do it!
-The hike is about 2.5 kms round trip, making it a manageable adventure for all skill levels.
+The hike is about 2.5 km round trip, making it a manageable adventure for all skill levels.
 You’ll walk along the beautiful Cheakamus River and cross the suspension bridge.

 The highlight of the trail is the Train Wreck Site.
 The derailment occurred in 1956 when a train, traveling from Lillooet to Vancouver, ran off the tracks at a curve and 12 boxcars derailed.
 Fortunately, there were no fatalities, but several cars were damaged and left scattered along the route.